 If you grab a map as you enter town and make your way around the attractions on this list you'll know you saw the most beautiful sights in this unique town.

 This page will also help you plan your time and know what to bring with you.
 It will help you choose the best way to see the sights, whether it's on your own, on a tour or by playing a game.

 Let's explore the highlights of Kotor!

 Kotor's top attractions are all in the pedestrian old town, so you can easily get around on foot.
 Depending on how much time you have, you can also visit more attractions nearby on a tour.

 While Kotor is very beautiful, a lot of Kotor's attractions are only really interesting if you know the stories behind them.
 That's why I recommend taking a tour or getting a copy of my guide to Kotor to take with you.
-These stories of the events and people of Kotor will make your visit so much more interesting than it would be otherwise.
+These stories of the events and people of Kotor will make your visit so much more interesting.

 Here are the highlights of Kotor Montenegro: